lshtm-genomics/omics-course/docs/introduction/task.md

 ## Introduction

-As we transition from our foundational lectures into practical application, it is crucial to evaluate your understanding and proficiency in the core bioinformatics processes of mapping, variant calling, and assembly.
+As we transition from our foundational lectures into practical application, it is crucial to evaluate your understanding and proficiency in the core bioinformatics processes of mapping and variant calling.
 These tools are the cornerstone of genomic analysis and have wide-reaching implications in the field of infectious diseases, including tuberculosis.
-This test will simulate a real-world scenario where you will analyze raw sequencing data to extract meaningful insights that can inform treatment decisions and deepen our understanding of pathogen genomics.
+This test will simulate a real-world scenario where you will analyse raw sequencing data to extract meaningful insights that can inform treatment decisions and deepen our understanding of pathogen genomics.

-So your task is to utilize your bioinformatics expertise to uncover the genetic factors that may explain the variability in clinical outcomes among these patients.
-By analyzing the sequencing data, you will identify crucial genetic variations—specifically, single nucleotide polymorphisms (SNPs) in drug-resistance genes and lineage-defining deletions.
+So your task is to utilise your bioinformatics expertise to uncover the genetic factors that may explain the variability in clinical outcomes among these patients.
+By analysing the sequencing data, you will identify crucial genetic variations—specifically, single nucleotide polymorphisms (SNPs) in drug-resistance genes and lineage-defining deletions.
 Your findings will not only classify the TB strains infecting each patient but also predict their resistance to commonly used medications, ultimately guiding more effective treatment strategies.
 This exercise will test your ability to apply genome mapping and variant analysis to real-world infectious disease challenges.

 These genomes are larger than what you have been working on as we have only given you a snippet of the genome.
 Now you will work on the whole genome so it will take a bit of time!